New South Wales Act 1823: Legacy

-This Act is seen within Australia as being the first steps toward representative democracy.
-The Act authorised the issuing of letters patent by the Monarch of the United Kingdom.
+The act is seen within Australia as being the first steps toward representative democracy.
+The act authorised the issuing of letters patent by the Monarch of the United Kingdom.

 In consequence of this legislation, Letters Patent establishing the New South Wales Supreme Court were sealed on 13 October 1823, and proclaimed in Sydney on 17 May 1824.
 They are known as the Third Charter of Justice.

-The Murders Abroad Act 1817 had previously given Lachlan Macquarie, the Governor of New South Wales, an increased legal authority over New Zealand and murders or manslaughters could be tried in an admiralty court just as if they had been committed at sea.
+The Murders Abroad Act 1817 (57 Geo.
+3. c.
+53) had previously given Lachlan Macquarie, the Governor of New South Wales, an increased legal authority over New Zealand and murders or manslaughters could be tried in an admiralty court just as if they had been committed at sea.
 The New South Wales Act 1823 extended the jurisdiction to include lesser crimes committed in New Zealand.

+The whole act was repealed by section 39 of the Australian Courts Act 1828 (9 Geo.
+4. c.
+83), which came into force on 1 March 1829.